kumu/docs/guides/flags.md

 If you're using the **Color by** tool in the Basic Editor, and you select a multi-pick field, Kumu will automatically use flags to color code your elements.

 <p class="alert alert-warning">
 Is the <b>Color by</b> tool applying flags for a field that isn't a multi-pick field?
-Try <a href="/guides/fields.md#customize-a-field">changing the field's limit</a> to "One" instead of "One or more".
+Try <a class="alert-link" href="/guides/fields.md#customize-a-field">changing the field's limit</a> to "One" instead of "One or more".
 </p>

 In the Advanced Editor, you can use the `flags` property to add flags.
 Here's the basic syntax: